JornVernee/JornVernee.github.io/_posts/2021-09-13-debugging-unsatisfiedlinkerrors.markdown

 This can have one of 2 causes:

-1. The library that is being used does not contain the function symbol, or it is not exported.
+1. The library that is being used does not contain the function symbol.
+2. The function is not exported.
-2. The wrong library is being loaded.
+3. The wrong library is being loaded.

 #### 1. The library does not contain the function